processone/docs.ejabberd.im/content/admin/configuration.md

 **`hostname: HostName`**:   Defines a hostname advertised by the service when establishing a
 	session with clients.
 This is useful when you run the service behind a NAT.
+The keyword “@HOST@” is replaced with the virtual host name.
 	The default is the value of `ip` option.
 Examples:
 	`proxy.mydomain.org`, `200.150.100.50`.
 Note that not all clients understand domain names in stream negotiation, so you should think twice before setting domain name in this option.